Continually Updated Clinical Reference

 • Penetrating injuries of the liver from stab and gunshot wounds have been managed successfully with transcatheter embolization using criteria similar to those used in cases of blunt hepatic injury.

-Approximately 85-90% of kidney injuries are attributed to blunt renal trauma; penetrating injuries are responsible for 10-15%.
-The management of blunt trauma of the kidneys has become increasingly conservative over the past 10 years; currently, most grade I and grade II injuries are treated nonoperatively with observation.
-As with splenic and hepatic injuries, transcatheter embolization may be used to treat hemodynamically stable patients in the following settings: there is evidence of ongoing hemorrhage; there is CT evidence of extravasation or vascular injury; there is persistent or recurrent hematuria; or large retroperitoneal hematomas are present (see Images 19-28).36, 37, 38, 39, 40
+The management of blunt trauma of the kidneys has become increasingly conservative over the past 10 years, with many grade I and grade II injuries treated nonoperatively with observation.
+As with splenic and hepatic injuries, transcatheter embolization may be used to treat hemodynamically stable patients in the following settings: there is evidence of ongoing hemorrhage; there is CT evidence of extravasation or vascular injury; there is persistent or recurrent hematuria; or large retroperitoneal hematomas are present (see the images below).
+[52, 53, 54, 55, 56, 57, 58, 59] According to the Society of Interventional Radiology, angiography and embolization should be considered in patients with grade III/IV renal injuries when surgical exploration is not warranted.
+[2]

 Although the treatment of more severe grade III renal injuries is more controversial, there is a trend to treat these injuries nonoperatively as well.
 In more severe kidney injuries, surgery results in nephrectomy in as many as one third of patients.
 A perinephric hematoma usually is contained partly by the Gerota fascia.
 When this is opened with surgery, significant blood loss may occur if vascular control is not obtained promptly.
 Thus, the physician may elect to perform a trial of transcatheter embolization of the bleeding sites or vascular abnormalities.